Tag - Stress

 How will your life look like post COVID—19?

-Identifying What’s Important: If we were to take a positive perspective on COVID-19, it’s vital to identify what is really important to us.
+If we were to take a positive perspective on COVID-19, it’s vital to identify what is really important to us.
 This is different for each of us, and its good to reflect upon what the impact of the COVID-19 lockdown had upon you, and what you now value more than you did previously?
-What we have...
+What we have seen...